reagent-project/reagent-cookbook/recipes/modals/README.md

 * about_page.cljs
 * home_page.cljs

-## Adding morris to home-page component
+## Adding modals to home-page component

 I think we should add a bootstrap modal to the home page, but first, let's take a look at what is already there.